Knock, knock, knock.

 These are a few ways I try to boost my safety:

-- I use the app bSafe in situations where I need extra security.
+- I sometimes use the app bSafe in situations where I need extra security.

-- My phone is always set to track my location, with my husband having full access to see where I am at all times.
+- My phone is always set to track my location, and my husband has full access to see where I am at all times.

 - If I have to wait in the dark, I avoid reading or otherwise distracting myself from my surroundings.